This article is a guide to helping you make the most of your stock screener subscription.

 I am not suggesting that you invest in the Wild West

-I am not suggesting that you invest in countries with a bad reputation in terms of fraud and investor protection or that you even consider emerging markets.
+I am not suggesting that you invest in countries with a bad reputation in terms of fraud and investor protection or that you even consider emerging or frontier markets.

-All I am suggesting is that you should consider all developed markets.
+All I am suggesting is that you should look at all developed markets.
 For example, I look for investment ideas in Asia, Europe, and North America.